Sacred Selfishness

 What if the most radical act of leadership isn’t doing more, but choosing yourself?

-In high-responsibility roles, self-abandonment rarely looks dramatic.
+Far from turning away from others, sacred selfishness is about tending the source that makes your care possible.
+Because self-abandonment rarely looks dramatic.
 It looks like generosity, reliability, and being the one others can always count on.
-These are admirable traits – until they become masks that conceal depletion.
-Without space for your own fire, even the most generous leaders burn out.
-Sacred selfishness reframes self-devotion as essential – not at the expense of others, but in service of them.
+These are admirable traits — until they become masks that conceal depletion.

 The Oxygen Mask of Magnificence